-As explained in those lessons, your riffs, licks and solos don’t need to be complex and fast to be of a good quality.
+As explained in those lessons, your riffs, licks, and solos don’t need to be complex and fast to be of good quality.

 That said, if you’re an advancing guitar player, you will also want to use techniques that increase in the level of speed and complexity.

 These advanced guitar exercises are aimed to train you to gain more options for creating music.
 Options you didn’t have when you were a beginner or an early intermediate guitar player.

 In these exercises, we’ll be using techniques such as fast legato runs, string skipping, position shifting as well as string bends that go beyond the more common upward bend.

 Advanced guitar exercise 1: Fast legato runs

 In this exercise you’re given a scale sequence over the scale of A minor natural, using a three-note per string pattern.